Boeing leaders meet Thursday to decide fate of Everett’s 787 line

-Boeing’s top leadership will meet virtually Thursday morning, with executives logging in remotely from Chicago, Washington, D.C. and Seattle to formally make a decision on consolidating 787 Dreamliner production in a single location, according to several people with knowledge of the plans.
+Boeing’s top leadership will meet virtually Thursday morning, with executives logging in remotely from Chicago, Washington, D.C., and Seattle to formally make a decision on consolidating 787 Dreamliner production in a single location, according to several people with knowledge of the plans.

 Boeing’s choice of North Charleston, S.C., is all but sealed, the Wall Street Journal reported, citing unnamed sources, though the company declined to confirm that prior to the meeting.